simoniz0r/spm/README.md

 # Where do I get support?

-For issues related to spm, feel free to create an [issue here](https://github.com/simoniz0r/spm/issues/new) describing your problem and the distro you are running.
+For issues related to spm, you can either [join the Discord server](https://discord.gg/FFWVWPA) and ask for help in #spm or create an [issue here](https://github.com/simoniz0r/spm/issues/new) describing your problem and the distro you are running.

 For support related to [AppImages](https://github.com/AppImage), please visit http://discourse.appimage.org/.
 You can log in using your existing Google or GitHub account, no sign-up needed.